Richard Linklater: 2014–present: Boyhood and other works

+Style and influences

 Inspiration for Linklater's work was largely based on his experience viewing the film Raging Bull.

 It made me see movies as a potential outlet for what I was thinking about and hoping to express.
 At that point I was an unformed artist.
 At that moment, something was simmering in me, but Raging Bull brought it to a boil.

 He was also influenced by Robert Bresson, Yasujirō Ozu, Rainer Werner Fassbinder, Eric Rohmer, François Truffaut, Josef Von Sternberg, and Carl Theodor Dreyer.
 Many of Linklater's films, including Slacker, Dazed and Confused, Tape, and all three installments of the Before Trilogy, take place in a single day.
-They are less plot driven and more about human interactions.
+They are less plot-driven and more about human interactions.

-Ethan Hawke and Matthew McConaughey have appeared in many of his films.
-Other actors who have appeared in more than one film include Jack Black, Julie Delpy, Ellar Coltrane, Adam Goldberg, Parker Posey, Glen Powell, Rory Cochrane, Greg Kinnear, Patricia Arquette, and Laurence Fishburne.

 Personal life

-Linklater lives in Austin, Texas and refuses to live or work in Hollywood for any extended period of time.
+Linklater lives in Austin, Texas, and refuses to live or work in Hollywood for any extended period of time.

 Linklater has been partnered with Christina Harrison since the 1990s.
 In 1994 they had a daughter, and twin girls in 2004.
 The oldest, Lorelei Linklater, co-starred in Boyhood as the sister of the main character.

 Linklater has been a vegetarian since his early 20s.
 In 2015, he explained the dietary lifestyle in a Boyhood-style documentary for People for the Ethical Treatment of Animals.